last updated 11/19/2019

 When you visit the Lumen website or our other services, certain information is generated and stored automatically.
 A few examples:

-Some of our services use “cookies” which are text files sent by your device each time you visit our website or one of the Lumen Platform services.
+Some of our services use “cookies” which are stored on your computer.
+Cookies are text files sent by your device each time you visit our website or one of the Lumen Platform services.
 Some cookies are erased when you close your browser, and other cookies remain until you or your browser clears them.
 The information stored in cookies varies and may include certain preferences you have set, so you don’t have to set them again each time you visit.
 Cookie information may also be tied to accounts you have set up with us.

 We store information about your activity when you use our services, so we can learn from how users are engaging with our services and make them better.
 We also use this information to troubleshoot issues.